samafshari/RedCorners.Video/readme.md

-# RedCorners SDK for Vimeo and YouTube
+# RedCorners.Video SDK for Vimeo and YouTube

-RedCorners SDK is a wrapper for Vimeo and YouTube APIs, aiming to make the lives of C# developers accessing these platforms easier.
+RedCorners.Video SDK is a wrapper for Vimeo and YouTube APIs, aiming to make the lives of C# developers accessing these platforms easier.
 The library is .NET Standard 2.0 based, which makes it theoretically compatible with Windows, Mono, .NET Core and Xamarin platforms.

 ## NuGet
 [https://www.nuget.org/packages/RedCorners/](https://www.nuget.org/packages/RedCorners/)